Understanding the householder solar panel consumer: A Markovian model and its societal implications: Markovian models for the Green Energy Transition

 We now describe the quantities in Equation \eqref{eq:netpresentvalue} and discuss later the discount factor in Equation \eqref{eq:discountfactor}. $I_{\text{econ}}(t)$ are the investment costs.
 Instead, the cash flow $R(s)$ comprises five factors.
 The term $R_{\text{Save}}(s, \text{CE})$ includes all earnings that are generated by directly using the produced electricity instead of buying it from or selling it to the grid operator.
 The terms $R_{\text{Gov}}(s, \text{CE})$, $R_{\text{Adm}}(s)$, $R_{\text{Main}}(t)$, $R_{\text{Deprec}}(s)$ and $R_{\text{time}}(s)$ indicate cash flows due to governmental support, administrative fees, maintenance and upfront costs, depreciation allowance payments, and the cash equivalent of the time spent for the administrative consultancy.

-where \text{CE} stands for Conto Energia.
-Since the computation of the cash flow is not our contribution, we confine its description in Appendix \ref{app:investment_costs_and_cash_flows}.
+where \text{CE} stands for Conto Energia (see Appendix \ref{app:investment_costs_and_cash_flows}).
+Since the cash flow computation is not our contribution, we confine its description in Appendix \ref{app:investment_costs_and_cash_flows}.
 Notice that the state $G$ is absorbing, in the sense that an agent may jump from the state $I$ to the state $G$ but cannot jump back from $G$ to $I$, or $C$.\\ In the model we have just presented, once the agent is informed, she/he evaluates the economic utility and passes from $I$ to $G$ with a rate that is proportional to the latter.
-In the second model, we propose a more detailed description of the procrastination loop in which an agent may end up trapped due to the inter-temporal structure of the green choice; see Introduction.
-In order to gain this aspect, we propose to extend the number of qualitative values that the variable $X_t^{i}$ can assume.
+In the second model, we propose a more detailed description of the procrastination loop in which an agent may end up trapped due to the inter-temporal structure of the green choice.
+Before proceeding, we observe that an individual qualifies as a procrastinator for an action, say $A$, at time $t$ if the following conditions are given: \begin{itemize} \item[(i)] at time $t$, the individual prefers to postpone $A$ to a time $t+T$; \item[(ii)] at time $t-T$, the individual prefers to perform $A$ no later than time $t$; \item[(iii)] at time $t+T$, the individual regrets not having performed $A$ earlier. \end{itemize} In order to gain the previous mechanism, we propose to extend the number of qualitative values that the variable $X_t^{i}$ can assume.
 In this second model, indeed, $X_t^{i} \in \{C, I, PL, G\}$.
 The states $\{C, I, G\}$ have the same meaning as before.
-The state $PL$ stands for ``Planner"; it indicates an agent that has acquired sufficient information on the benefits of PVs, or has developed a certain level of sensitivity on climate change and environmental issues, and \textit{plans} to install the PVs.
-In particular, she/he evaluates a ``projected in the future" economic utility and passes from $I$ to $PL$ in a time interval $\Delta t \rightarrow 0$ according to the following probability
+The state $PL$, instead, stands for ``Planner"; it indicates an agent that has acquired sufficient information on the benefits of PVs, or has developed a certain level of sensitivity on climate change and environmental issues, and \textit{plans} to install the PVs by looking at the ``projected in the future" economic utility.
+This last concept is new and we will clarify it in the next few lines.
+The introduction of the new state “Planner” aims to capture the following behaviour.
+In general, it is not enough that an individual has developed a clear preference for purchasing a PV system to pass from ``Informed" to ``Green" because the value of initial investment costs, previously judged to be lower than that of future energy benefits, suddenly becomes higher.
+Precisely, the agent evaluates the latter and passes from $I$ to $PL$ in a time interval $\Delta t \rightarrow 0$ according to the following probability

 In the previous equation, $U_{\text{ec}}^{proj}$ is defined as in Equation \eqref{eq:econ} in which the \text{NPV} at time $t$ is given by: